planetarysoftware/TSC/README.md

-# The ASC Software Organization Technical Steering Committee
+# The Planetary Software Organization Technical Steering Committee

-The ASC Software Organization Technical Steering Committee (TSC) is the technical governing body of the ASC Software Organization.
+The Planeatry Software Organization Technical Steering Committee (TSC) is the technical governing body of the Planetary Software Organization.
 It is described in the [TSC Charter][].

 ## TSC Scope

-**The TSC is responsible for the ASC Core (ISIS3) project, a number of projects depended upon by ASC Core (ISIS3) project, and a number of adjacent projects.**
+**The TSC is responsible for those projects which are under TSC stewardship, and provides responsive input and organizational help to any projects which are not under TSC stewardship but which qualify as top level projects (TLPs).**

-The TSC exercises autonomy in managing its responsibilities and seeks agreement from the ASC Management Team on any change to the scope of those responsibilities as defined below.
+The TSC exercises autonomy in managing its responsibilities.

-### ASC Core

-*ASC Core* is defined as the contents of the repository located at
-<https://github.com/USGS-Astrogeology/ISIS3>.
-This is the location of the ISIS3 low-level API and applications.
-As the ASC continues to modularize ISIS3 and explores potential name changes this document will be updated appropriately.

-### Dependent Projects

-Additional projects fall within the TSC's scope of responsibility which are dependencies of ASC Core in that they are **required** to plan, test, build, document and ship ASC Software releases.
+### Planetary Software projects under TSC Stewardship

+None (maybe planetarypy soon?)

+### Planetary Software projects under TSC advisement

+*These are from a previous version of this document, but need to be vetted.*
 These projects are located in the following repositories:

 * https://github.com/USGS-Astrogeology/isis3_dependencies
 * https://github.com/USGS-Astrogeology/TSC
 * https://github.com/USGS-Astrogeology/eal - currently under incubation

-### Adjacent Projects

-The TSC is responsible for a number of projects that are not strictly required to plan, test, build, document and ship ASC Core releases.
-Projects that are _adjacent_ are either created from within the technical organization managed by the TSC or are adopted into that organization from outside.

-In the case of adopting existing projects, once the TSC has decided that adoption appropriate, it should seek agreement from the ASC Management Team for such adoption as it impacts on the scope of technical activities.

-If the ASC Management Team wishes to adopt an existing project, it must seek agreement from the TSC that such adoption is appropriate and that any changes to scope that it entails are acceptable.

-Current adjacent projects that are within the TSC's scope of responsibility
-include:

 * https://github.com/USGS-Astrogeology/CSM-CameraModel
 * https://github.com/USGS-Astrogeology/csm
 * https://github.com/USGS-Astrogeology/CSM-Swig